ibm-cloud-docs/satellite/cli-reference.md

 <dd>Required.
 Enter the ID or name of the host that you want to assign to the {{site.data.keyword.satelliteshort}} control plane or {{site.data.keyword.openshiftshort}} cluster.
 To retrieve the host ID or name, run <code>ibmcloud sat host ls --location &lt;location_ID_or_name&gt;</code>.  </dd>

 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>Required.
 Enter the name of the zone where you want to assign the compute host.
-The zone must belong to the multizone metro city that you selected when you created the location. </dd>
+The zone must belong to the {{site.data.keyword.cloud_notm}} multizone metro that you selected when you created the location. </dd>

 <dt><code>--worker-pool <em>WORKER_POOL</em></code></dt>
 <dd>Optional.
 Enter the name or ID of the worker pool in your {{site.data.keyword.openshiftshort}} cluster to which you want to add your compute host.
 If you want to assign hosts to your {{site.data.keyword.satelliteshort}} control plane, this flag is not required.
 When you assign hosts to an {{site.data.keyword.openshiftshort}} cluster, you can include this flag to specify the worker pool.
 If no worker pool is specified, the host is assigned to the default worker pool of the cluster.  </dd>